paypal/nemo-fixo/README.md

 #### Iterate fixtures function

-To repeat test scenario for each country in the iterate list:
+To repeat the same set of test cases for each profile, with the option for further customization:

 ```js
 var iterate = require('nemo-fixo/iterate');